- Parallel Replication Overview

 - Configuring the Maximum Size of the Parallel Slave Queue

-MariaDB 10.0 can execute some writes, replicated from the master, in parallel (simultaneously) on the slave.
-This article will explain how it works and how you can tune it.
+From MariaDB 10.0.5, some writes, replicated from the master can be executed in parallel (simultaneously) on the slave.
 Note that for parallel replication to work, both the master and slave need to be MariaDB 10.0.5 or later.

 MariaDB replication in general takes place in three parts: